 And we're not done yet.
 While the TV supports HDR and Dolby Atmos, you need to pay an extra £5 per month to add them to your Sky subscription.
 That these aren't part of the core Sky Glass service seems ridiculous.

 And while Sky Ultimate includes Sky TV channels such as Sky Atlantic and Sky Max, it doesn't include Sports or Cinema, which will cost you an extra £25 and £11 respectively, should you want them.
 Sky Kids is £5 extra as well.

-If you want to have Sky Glass in more than one room, you need to pay an extra £10 per month, plus a £50 one-off payment for each Sky Stream Puck – this is the device you need in order to add Sky Glass to a standard TV.
-You can of course go for multiple Sky Glass TVs instead of going down the Puck route.
-But no, you can't buy the Puck without a Sky Glass TV – it's purely intended as a multi-room solution, though we suspect (and hope) that will change in the future.
+If you want to have Sky Glass in more than one room, you need to pay an extra £10 per month.
+This extra tenner will give you a 'Whole Home' subscription, but each room will require a Sky Stream Puck in order to add Sky Glass to a standard TV.
+The first Puck is currently free, but extras will set you back £50 each.
+You can of course go for multiple Sky Glass TVs instead of going down the Puck route, if you so wish.

-One of Sky Glass's key selling points is its amalgamation of content from lots of other streaming services, such as Netflix, Amazon Prime Video and Disney+, but (with the exception of Netflix, which is included with the Sky Ultimate package) you have to pay separately for those subscriptions, just as you do with any other TV.
+One of Sky Glass's key selling points is its amalgamation of content from lots of other streaming services, such as Netflix, Amazon Prime Video and Disney+, but (with the exception of Netflix, which is included in its most basic standard-def form with the Sky Ultimate package) you have to pay separately for those subscriptions, just as you do with any other TV.

 In short, while the £13 per month will draw plenty of people in, that's nothing like what someone will actually pay for it.
 As tested (we've got the 55-inch 'M' TV with the full Sky package), Sky Glass actually costs £10 up front and £89 per month (before adding extra streaming services), assuming a 48-month contract on the TV.